Red–black tree: Applications and related data structures

-For every 2–4 tree, there are corresponding red–black trees with data elements in the same order.
-The insertion and deletion operations on 2–4 trees are also equivalent to color-flipping and rotations in red–black trees.
-This makes 2–4 trees an important tool for understanding the logic behind red–black trees, and this is why many introductory algorithm texts introduce 2–4 trees just before red–black trees, even though 2–4 trees are not often used in practice.
+For every 2–3–4 tree, there are corresponding red–black trees with data elements in the same order.
+The insertion and deletion operations on 2–3–4 trees are also equivalent to color-flipping and rotations in red–black trees.
+This makes 2–3–4 trees an important tool for understanding the logic behind red–black trees, and this is why many introductory algorithm texts introduce 2–3–4 trees just before red–black trees, even though 2–3–4 trees are not often used in practice.

 In 2008, Sedgewick introduced a simpler version of the red–black tree called the left-leaning red–black tree by eliminating a previously unspecified degree of freedom in the implementation.
 The LLRB maintains an additional invariant that all red links must lean left except during inserts and deletes.
-Red–black trees can be made isometric to either 2–3 trees, or 2–4 trees, for any sequence of operations.
-The 2–4 tree isometry was described in 1978 by Sedgewick.
-With 2–4 trees, the isometry is resolved by a "color flip," corresponding to a split, in which the red color of two children nodes leaves the children and moves to the parent node.
+Red–black trees can be made isometric to either 2–3 trees, or 2–3–4 trees, for any sequence of operations.
+The 2–3–4 tree isometry was described in 1978 by Sedgewick.
+With 2–3–4 trees, the isometry is resolved by a "color flip," corresponding to a split, in which the red color of two children nodes leaves the children and moves to the parent node.

 The original description of the tango tree, a type of tree optimised for fast searches, specifically uses red–black trees as part of its data structure.

 As of Java 8, the HashMap has been modified such that instead of using a LinkedList to store different elements with colliding hashcodes, a red–black tree is used.
-This results in the improvement of time complexity of searching such an element from $O(m)$ to $O(\log m)$ where $m$ is the number of elements with colliding hashcodes.
+This results in the improvement of time complexity of searching such an element from $O(m)$ to $O(\log m)$ where $m$ is the number of elements with colliding hashes.

-Operations
+Implementation

 The read-only operations, such as search or tree traversal, on a red–black tree require no modification from those used for binary search trees, because every red–black tree is a special case of a simple binary search tree.
 However, the immediate result of an insertion or removal may violate the properties of a red–black tree, the restoration of which is called rebalancing so that red–black trees become self-balancing.